Protect your treasures with

-According to latest census, Aurora, IL is a home for 43% latino residents.
-The second common group is white with 38% residents.
+According to latest census, Aurora, IL is a home for 57% white residents.
+The second common group is latino with 22% residents.
 The list of the most common racial or ethnic groups is closed by black with 10% residents.

-Past year Aurora, IL universities awarded around 4,371 degrees.
-Statistics show that the population of students in Aurora, IL include 411 male students and 1,072 female students.
-Aurora, IL offers private and public tuition with a median cost of $22,580 for private four-year colleges and $0 for in-state public four-year colleges.
+Past year Aurora, IL universities awarded around 341,600 degrees.
+Statistics show that the population of students in Aurora, IL includes 170,800 female students and 170,800 male students.
+Aurora, IL offers private and public tuition with a median cost of $23,260 for private four-year colleges and $n/a for in-state public four-year colleges.
 The largest university of this city is the Aurora University with the majority of graduates.
-The Regency Beauty Institute-Aurora and n/a hold the second and the third place respectively.
-The share of the public colleges in Aurora, IL is n/a% and 100% go to the private colleges.
+The share of the public colleges in Aurora, IL is n/a and 100 go to the private colleges.

-The workers of Aurora, IL traveled to their offices around 27.49 minutes lately and drove alone to get there.
+Citizens of Aurora, IL travel to their offices around 28 minutes lately and drove alone to get there.
 The rest of the residents carpooled and worked at home.

 |2 bed apartments||$1,900||+10.2%|